What you’ll learn

 - Recognize that addiction is a disease, not a moral failure.

 One of the biggest struggles in recovery is figuring out what comes next.
 Without substances, it’s easy to feel lost.
-But having a sense of purpose—something meaningful to work toward—can change everything.
+But having a sense of purpose and something that’s meaningful for you to work toward can change everything.

 - Set personal goals that excite you, whether they’re related to work, relationships, or personal growth.